Pierce the Veil: Musical style

-Pierce the Veil's music style has generally been regarded as a mix of post-hardcore, pop punk, experimental rock, emo, and metalcore.
+Pierce the Veil's music style has generally been regarded as a mix of post-hardcore, pop-punk, experimental rock, and emo.

 Their debut album A Flair for the Dramatic has been described as a mixture of emo, screamo and progressive rock.
-According to German music magazine Intro the compositions on the records are "complex" and compared them to artists like Sparta, And You Will Know Us by the Trail of Dead and partly even to Queen.
+According to German music magazine Intro the compositions on their debut album are "complex" and were compared to artists including Sparta, And You Will Know Us by the Trail of Dead, and partly even to Queen.

-Their sophomore album, Selfish Machines, was partly influenced by punk music and has been compared to bands like Emarosa, Chiodos, The Used and Alesana.
+Their sophomore album, Selfish Machines, was partly influenced by punk music and has been compared to bands like Emarosa, Chiodos, The Used, and Alesana.
 The band was praised by The Morning Call for the band's mix of metal and hardcore punk with the songwriting and melodies of pop music.
 Their third album, Collide with the Sky, was widely praised for its elements of progressive rock.
-Their fourth album, Misadventures, leaned more towards pop and pop punk.
-The album was compared to artists like Atreyu, My Chemical Romance and Panic! at the Disco.
+Their fourth album, Misadventures, leaned more towards pop and pop-punk.
+The album was compared to artists like Atreyu, My Chemical Romance, and Panic! at the Disco.
 The vocals of Vic Fuentes have been compared to Claudio Sanchez of Coheed and Cambria.

 The term "mexicore" has also been applied to the band due to the Spanish flair in many of their songs.
 Vic Fuentes said in an interview with Alternative Press that the band always tries to "incorporate at least a hint of Latin influence in every song."
 Vic Fuentes described "mexicore" as a "mix of heavy music with a little Spanish feel."